bluemountaincyber/building-detections-aws/workbook/docs/exercises/exercise4.md

         !!! summary "Expected result"

             ```bash
+                                       PRE CloudTrail-Digest/
                                        PRE CloudTrail/
             ```

-    6. Further down the rabbit hole, we found another folder called `CloudTrail`.
-Take a look inside.
+    6. Further down the rabbit hole, we found two folders: `CloudTrail-Digest/` and `CloudTrail/`.
+Since we left the **** setting on, AWS is hashing our log data and storing these hash values for each entry in the `CloudTrail-Digest` folder.
+This is useful to identify any modified log data.
+The event data itself is stored in the `CloudTrail/` folder.
+Take a look inside that folder.

         ```bash
         aws s3 ls s3://$LOGBUCKET/AWSLogs/$ACCTNUM/CloudTrail